gregwchase/eyenet/README.md

 All images are taken of different people, using different cameras, and of different sizes.
 Pertaining to the [preprocessing](#preprocessing) section, this data is extremely noisy, and requires multiple preprocessing steps to get all images to a useable format for training a model.

-The training data is comprised of 35,126 images, which was augmented during preprocessing.
+The training data is comprised of 35,126 images, which are augmented during preprocessing.

 ## Exploratory Data Analysis